 Welcome to the Wellsandt Lab!

-We appreciate your interest in our lab.
+We appreciate your interest in our lab!
 If you have any questions or would like additional information about our lab, please contact the lab director:

-Elizabeth Wellsandt, PT, DPT, PhD, OCS
+Liz Wellsandt, PT, DPT, PhD, OCS

 Groundbreaking technology helps star athlete get back on his feet - KMTV Channel 3 news.

 - Dr. Wellsandt was awarded a 3-year grant from the Rheumatology Research Foundation in July 2019 to investigate biomarkers in the development of osteoarthritis after knee injury